 Sarah Myers is the Executive Director of the Colorado Lawyer Assistance Program.
 She earned her B.A. at the University of Richmond, M.A. at Naropa University, and J.D. at the University of Denver.
 She is a Colorado licensed attorney, licensed marriage and family therapist, and licensed addiction counselor.
 Ms. Myers is also a licensed post-graduate level teacher and certified trauma and abuse psychotherapist.
 She has over 20 years of experience specializing in stress management, psychoneuroimmunology, compassion fatigue, professional burnout, and behavioral health issues for legal professionals as a program director, therapist, clinical supervisor, educator, and author.

-Dasi LeFhae is the Executive Assistant for the Colorado Lawyers Assistance Program.
+Dasi LeFhae is the Executive Assistant and communications/projects liaison for the Colorado Lawyers Assistance Program.
 Ms. LeFhae completed her BA at Metropolitan State College in Denver.
 She has over 25 years of experience as an office administrator, executive assistant, coordinator and program manager in both the non-profit and private sectors with a strong focus on affordable for-sale housing in Colorado.